Living organ donation

 Evaluation process: living donor (liver)

 Live donor liver transplantation is when a healthy person donates a portion of their liver to another person in need of a liver transplant.
-About 40% to 60% of a healthy person’s liver is removed and transplanted into an adult recipient after their original diseased liver is removed.
-Infants and small children require less liver volume.
+About 20% to 60% of a healthy person’s liver is removed and transplanted into an adult or pediatric recipient after their original diseased liver is removed.

 The livers of both the donor and recipient will regenerate over the next several months to the size that their bodies need.